-Generally speaking, Gibson's ESG targets depend significantly on the Company's ability to execute its current business strategy, related milestones and schedules, each of which can be impacted by the numerous risks and uncertainties associated with Gibson's business and the industries in which it operates, as outlined in the other risk factors described in this Annual Information Form.
+Generally speaking, Gibson's ESG targets depend significantly on the Company's ability to execute its current business strategy, related milestones and schedules, each of which can be impacted by the numerous risks and uncertainties associated with Gibson's business and the industries in which it operates, as outlined in the other risk factors described in this AIF.

 The Company recognizes that its ability to adapt to and succeed in a lower-carbon economy will be compared against its peers.
 Investors and stakeholders increasingly compare companies based on ESG-related performance, including climate-related performance.
 Failure by the Company to achieve its ESG targets, or a perception among key stakeholders that our ESG targets are insufficient, could adversely affect, among other things, our reputation and our ability to attract capital.
+The continued focus on climate change by investors may lead to higher costs of capital for Gibson as the pressure to reduce emissions increases.
+The Company's ability to attract capital may also be adversely impacted if financial institutions and investors incorporate sustainability and ESG considerations as a part of their portfolios or adopt restrictive decarbonization policies.